-- the beginning of the coverage period; - the date when the first payment from the policyholder is due or actually received, if there is no due date; and - when the Group determines that a group of contracts becomes onerous.

-The Group initially recognises a group of reinsurance contracts held it has entered into from the earlier of the following:

-- (a) For reinsurance contracts that provide proportionate coverage, at the later of: - (i) the beginning of the coverage period of the company of reinsurance contracts and - (ii) the initial recognition of any underlying contract.
+the beginning of the coverage period; the date when the first payment from the policyholder is due or actually received, if there is no due date; and when the Group determines that a group of contracts becomes onerous.
+The Group initially recognises a group of reinsurance contracts held it has entered into from the earlier of the following: (a) For reinsurance contracts that provide proportionate coverage, at the later of: (b) the ground got fit to overage period of the company of reinsurance contracts and insurance consistence.